apache/tvm/apps/android_rpc/README.md

 ### Cross Compile and Upload to the Android Device

-First start an RPC tracker using `python -m tvm.exec.rpc_tracker --port [PORT]` and make your Android device connect to this RPC tracker via TVM RPC application.
+First start an RPC tracker using `python -m tvm.exec.rpc_tracker --port [PORT]` and connect your Android device to this RPC tracker via the TVM RPC application.
+Set the `Address` and `Port` fields to the address and port of the RPC tracker respectively.
+The key should be set to "android" if you wish to avoid modifying the default test script.

 Then checkout [android\_rpc/tests/android\_rpc\_test.py](https://github.com/dmlc/tvm/blob/master/apps/android_rpc/tests/android_rpc_test.py) and run,